gpcv-liujin/REDNet/README.md

 # REDNet
 implementation of REDNet

-“A Novel Recurrent Encoder-Decoder Structure for Large-Scale Multi-view Stereo Reconstruction from An Open Aerial Dataset”(arxiv：https://arxiv.org/abs/2003.00637)
+“A Novel Recurrent Encoder-Decoder Structure for Large-Scale Multi-view Stereo Reconstruction from An Open Aerial Dataset” (CVPR 2020)

 The proposed network was trained and tested on a single NVIDIA TITAN RTX 2080Ti (24G).